WarwickCIM/backfillz-py/meeting-notes.md

 - rectangle drawn around in slice in trace plot

 ## Still to do:
+- add density function plot to histogram (one per chain)
 - Raftery-Lewis diagnostic
 - histograms to aggregate all chains?
 - labels on "joining segments" to be to right of y-axis